justintaft/yubikey-gpg-piv-provision/README.md

 ## Known issues

 - Provsining in a VM is not as secure as a live-distro, which does not have disk access.
-- Entropy needs to be injected through the system for secure seed generation.
+- Entropy needs to be injected into the VM for secure seed generation.
 - Revocation certificate is not exported for gpg
 - PIV keys are NOT encrypted on export
 - Method not provided to restore PIV keys